 |

-the only necessity that exists is logical
+the only impossibility that

-impossibility that exists is
+exists is logical

 impossibility.